NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/presentations.rst

     :format: html

-.. please place the pdfs in `slides` ( NOT slides_2020). add the filename here, the path should be ../_static/FILENAME.pdf
+.. please place the pdfs in `slides`. add the filename here, the path should be ../_static/FILENAME.pdf